sarasocial/botanty/README.md

 and since   gardens are spaces wher ethe rules of botany are applied.

-so you create a digital garden in eleventy. and apply the rules of botany to maintain it. or botanty. get it ?do you get it
+so you create a digital garden in eleventy. and apply the rules of botany to maintain it. or rather you apply the rules of BOTANTY i should say. get it ?? do you get it

 do you get it yet . arent i clever please tell me that i;m a clever gir,l